Skip to content

 1. complete the appropriate approved University form (Postdoctoral Fellow Parental Benefit Request form); and

 3. A Postdoctoral Fellow shall make a request for a parental leave of absence at least 90 days prior to the expected birth of the Child or as soon as reasonably possible before an adoption or foster placement.
+Failure to provide adequate notice may result in a delay of approved leave.

 7. Unanticipated Events